HNLMS Zwaardvisch (P322)

 HNLMS Zwaardvisch (S814) was the lead ship of the Royal Netherlands Navy's Zwaardvisch-class submarine, which was based on the British T class.
-The submarine was originally ordered as HMS Talent (P322) and built by Vickers Armstrong, Barrow.
+The submarine was originally ordered as HMS Talent (P322) and built by Vickers-Armstrongs, Barrow.
 It served mainly in the Pacific against the Japanese during the war, operating under both British and US operational command in Ceylon and Australia.
 In 1950, the vessel was renamed HNLMS Zwaardvis.
 She was sold and broken up for scrap in 1963.

 Design and description

 Zwaardvisch was 276 ft 6 in long, had a beam of 25 ft 6 in and a draught of 12 ft 9 in forward and 14 ft 7 in aft.
 She displaced 1,290 tons surfaced and 1,560 tons submerged.
 Powered by twin 2,500 hp diesel engines, and twin 1,450 hp electric motors, the submarine was capable of achieving 15.5 kn while surfaced and 9 kn submerged.
 She had a range of 4,500 nmi at 11 kn surfaced, and could submerge 300 ft.
 She had a complement of 61 personnel and was armed with six internal forward-facing 21 inch (533 mm) torpedo tubes, two external forward-facing torpedo tubes, two external amidships rear-facing torpedo tubes, one external rear-facing torpedo tubes, six reload torpedoes, a single QF 4 inch (100 mm) deck gun and three anti-aircraft machine guns.